- The Best LEGO Sets Under $100 - February 26, 2023

 Some iconic LEGO sets from the LEGO Ideas program are the new Home Alone mansion, the retired and coveted Ship in a Bottle, and the ridiculously adorable (and sadly also retired) Pop-Up Book.
 I’m personally a huge fan of this program because it shows how much The LEGO Group values their fans, their opinions, and their ideas.
 Talk about knowing your audience!

 But I digress.
-The Sonic the Hedgehog – Green Hill Zone set falls at just $69.99 for 1,125 pieces for ages eighteen and up.
+The Sonic the Hedgehog – Green Hill Zone set falls at just around $69.99 for 1,125 pieces for ages eighteen and up.
 It isn’t always easy to find inexpensive pieces in this age range, so I applaud LEGO and the designer of this set, Viv Grannell.

 The inspiration for this set is the Sonic the Hedgehog video game by Sega Genesis.
 For this reason, this is probably going to appeal mostly to older audiences who grew up with the video game.
 And while I can’t speak for everyone, I do believe this target audience limits the larger pool.
 Not everyone will be as drawn to this set as much as millennials.